Graphs without a rainbow path of length 3: Introduction

 The equivalent version of Theorem~\ref{thm:main_asymptotic} for clustered graphs is the following.

 \begin{theorem} For every integer $k \geq 1$, if $G$ is a clustered graph for $k$ colors, then

 \end{theorem}

 Theorem~\ref{thm:main_asymptotic} follows from Theorem~\ref{thm:main_weight}, because, as discussed after the statement of Theorem~\ref{thm:main_asymptotic}, a possible counterexample leads to a graph with density of edges in each color at least $(f(k) + \frac{1}{2}\epsilon)\frac{n^2}{2}$ and clusters of vertices behaving as weighted vertices of a related clustered graph.
 Dividing each cluster size by $n$ we obtain a clustered graph with density of edges in each color at least $f(k) + \frac{1}{2}\epsilon$, which contradicts Theorem~\ref{thm:main_weight}.
-Note that also Theorem~\ref{thm:main_asymptotic} implies Theorem~\ref{thm:main_weight} as any clustered graph~$G$ contradicting Theorem~\ref{thm:main_weight} having $d_i(G) \geq f(k) + 2\epsilon$ for each $i\in[k]$ and some $\epsilon>0$ leads for any appropriately large $n$ to a graph on $n$ vertices with at last $(f(k) + \epsilon)\frac{n^2}{2}$ edges in each color and no rainbow path with 3 edges, which contradicts Theorem~\ref{thm:main_asymptotic}.
+Note that also Theorem~\ref{thm:main_asymptotic} implies Theorem~\ref{thm:main_weight} as any clustered graph~$G$ contradicting Theorem~\ref{thm:main_weight} having $d_i(G) \geq f(k) + 2\epsilon$ for each $i\in[k]$ and some $\epsilon>0$ leads for any appropriately large $n$ to a graph on $n$ vertices with at least $(f(k) + \epsilon)\frac{n^2}{2}$ edges in each color and no rainbow path with 3 edges (the removed $\epsilon\frac{n^2}{2}$ term was used to compensate lower order terms), which contradicts Theorem~\ref{thm:main_asymptotic}.

 The bound provided in Theorem~\ref{thm:main_weight} is tight for every integer $k \geq 1$, because it is possible to construct a clustered graph for $k$ colors $G$ such that $\min_{i \in [k]} d_i(G) = f(k)$: \begin{itemize}[nosep, label=---] \item for $k=1$ let $a_1 = 1$; \item for $k=2$ let $b_{12} = 1$; \item for $k=3$ let $b_{12} = b_{13} = \frac{1}{2}$; \item for $k=4$ let $b_{12} = b_{34} = \frac{1}{2}$; \item for $k=5$ let $b_{12} = b_{34} = b_{15} = \frac{1}{3}$; \item for $k=6$ let $b_{12} = b_{34} = b_{56} = \frac{1}{3}$; \item for $k = 5$ or $k \geq 7$ let $a_i = \frac{1}{2k - 1}$ for each $i \in [k]$, $x = \frac{k-1}{2k-1}$. \end{itemize} In each case the remaining weights are equal to $0$.